-Maine Huts & Trails is the perfect summer destination for paddlers, with easy access to scenic Flagstaff Lake and the Dead River.
-You can bring your own non-motorized boat, or use ours; Maine Huts members even get free access to canoes, kayaks, and stand-up paddleboards at Flagstaff Hut.
+Maine Huts & Trails is the perfect summer destination for paddlers, with easy access to scenic Flagstaff Lake.
+You can bring your own non-motorized boat, or use ours; Maine Huts members get free access to canoes, kayaks, and stand-up paddleboards at Flagstaff Hut.

 Unguided Paddle Trips